 I went to Copenhagen and now half of what was in my bank account is gone.
 Mind you, I did eat out every meal so that’s maybe why but you can never be too certain.
 Copenhagen is clean, small and how do I best put this?
 Well-to-do.
 I arrived late on a Thursday and had an evening flight on Sunday.
 Not to say that it was too much time but we definitely could have done it all in a day and a half.

 Tivoli: This is one of the oldest amusement parks in Europe according to Wikipedia and a sign.
-Entrance was 120 DKK (16 euros).
+The entrance was 120 DKK (16 euros).

 Do you like going on rides?
 YES!? … because they cost extra.